Mystikil/MapEditor/README.md

 [# RMEVIP

+Version 7.1.2 with Live mapping fixed and other improvements!

 RME-Visual Idler Project

 Version 7 is what we will keep it at there will be no enumerations anymore.